ankitskvmdam/clean-jsdoc-theme/README.md

 ## Contact

-If you like our work, then give me a <a href="https://github.com/ankitskvmdam/clean-jsdoc-theme" data-icon="octicon-star" aria-label="Star ankitskvmdam/clean-jsdoc-theme on GitHub">star</a>.
+If you like my work, then give me a <a href="https://github.com/ankitskvmdam/clean-jsdoc-theme" data-icon="octicon-star" aria-label="Star ankitskvmdam/clean-jsdoc-theme on GitHub">star</a>.
 This will act as a driving force to add new feature more frequently. <br>
-Mail me at: hello@ankdev.me <br>
+Mail me at: <a href="mailto:hello@ankdev.me">hello@ankdev.me</a> <br>

 ## License